 Let's explain in detail our result here.
-Let $\pi:W\rightarrow B$ be a smooth submersion of smooth compact manifolds with fibers $X$.
+Let $\pi:W\rightarrow B$ be a smooth submersion of smooth compact manifolds with fiber $X$.
 Note that $n=\dim X$ can be even or odd.
-Let $TX=TM/B$ be the relative tangent bundle to the fibers $X$.
-We assume that $TX$ is oriented and that the compact Lie group $G$ acts fiberwisely on $W$ and as identity on $B$ and preserves the orientation of $TX$.
+Let $TX=TM/B$ be the relative tangent bundle to the fiber $X$.
+We assume that $TX$ is oriented and that the compact Lie group $G$ acts fiberwise on $W$ and as identity on $B$ and preserves the orientation of $TX$.